SamuelAdamsMcGuire/sommelier_app/README.md

 ## Requirements

-Are listed in the requirements file
+Are listed in the requirements file though primarily
-Though primarily
 - spacy
 - flask
 - pandas